MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-retirement-timeline.md

 **Answer:**   We'll continue to support individual, consumer, or student migrations from Mover for some time.
 Refer back to this page for updates on these migration scenarios.

 **Question:** Is tenant-to-tenant migration supported in Migration Manager?</br>
 **Answer:**  No. Microsoft will be offering a solution that will be available sometime in 2023.
 This will be a premium feature distinct from legacy Mover.
-In the interim, we recommend using a third-party solution for your M365-to-M365 migration needs.
+In the interim, we recommend using a third-party solution for your Microsoft 365 tenant-to-tenant migration needs.